The Tahitian Affair

 He shrugged his shoulders.

-She had fire in her eyes.
+She had a fire in her eyes.

 “Not funny,” she snapped.

-“Sorry madam, the resort has no rooms available.”
+“Sorry madam, the resort has no vacant rooms available.”

-The restaurant was closed, but they were told the locals served food to tourists from their own kitchens.
-The concierge gave them a map and they set off hiking down a dirt road in search of dinner.
-Tanya was already upset that the only clothing she had was on her back.
-A white sundress with sandals.
-But the air was balmy, filled with the scent of flowers.
-She was already developing a heady tribal and exotic feel for this place.
+Famished, they set out to find food and fight over the room later.
+The restaurant was closed.
+The concierge told them locals served food to tourists from their own kitchens.
+He pointed the way, and they set off down a dirt road in search of dinner.
+A white sundress with sandals was the only clothing Tanya had besides a swimsuit and pareo.
+The air was balmy, filled with the scent of flowers.
+She was already developing a heady tribal feel for this exotic place.

-A heavenly scent aroused her.
-Around a bend, in a stand of palm trees sat a little grass house with a sign that read “Cuisine Francaise”.
+A heavenly scent of food aroused her.
+They rounded a bend to find a stand of palm trees sat a little grass house with a sign that read Cuisine Francaise.
 They stepped up to find two tables in a small round bamboo room.

 They pulled out their soft rush chairs and sat in silence.
 Tanya had nothing to say to Richard.
 A moment later a man in a chef’s apron appeared with menus.

 Richard pointed to the menu, “What’s this?”

-“Ah, non monsieur, c’est la specialte’ pour le lundi, pas samedi!” (no sir, this is the specialty for Monday, not Saturday.)
+“Ah, non-monsieur, c’est la specialte’ pour le lundi, pas samedi!” (no sir, this is the specialty for Monday, not Saturday)

 Richard complained, “Why the hell doesn’t he speak English?”

-Tanya gritted her teeth, “Richard, He’s saying there is only one item on the menu each day, so today it is fish soup”.
+Tanya gritted her teeth.
+“Richard, He’s saying there is only one item on the menu each day, so today it is fish soup!”

-Chef laughed, throwing his head back, “Ma cherie, je suis desole que votre mari est si ennuyeux” (my darling, I am sorry your husband is such a bore).
+“Ma Cherie, je suis desole que votre mari est si ennuyeux” (my darling, I am sorry your husband is such a bore)

-“Oh, no, she smiled, il n’est pas mon mari…il est mon frere (he is not my husband, he is my brother).
-“Je suis desole de son comportement, il n’a pas ete bien” (I apologize for his behaviour, as he has not been well).
-She pointed to her head.
+Tanya pointed to her head, “Je suis desole de son comportement, il n’a pas ete bien” (I apologize for his behavior, as he has not been well)

 Philippe came out at the end of their meal and raised his brows.

 “You liked it didn’t you Richard?”

-“Oh sure, for a fish soup, I guess”.
+“Oh sure, for a fish soup, I guess.”

 She cringed and looked up at Philippe, apologetically.

 Tanya wanted to kick Richard.
-He had drunk most of the wine and was becoming a bit raucous.
+He had drunk most of the wine and was becoming raucous.
 What an ass.
 She thought she would force him to walk it off.
 And what was she going to do about their sleeping arrangement?

-He answered in French, “I am taking my walk on the beach at eleven PM.”
+He answered in French.
+“I am taking my walk on the beach at eleven PM.”

 Tanya wished they had more booze in the room so Richard would pass out.
 Even if she didn’t go out to meet Philippe, it would be a relief.
 She checked the refrigerator bar, but all the little bottles were already empty!

 Richard had passed out during her shower.
-But when she returned to the room he was lying on the huge bed in his boxers.
+But when she returned to the room, he was lying on the huge bed in his boxers.

-“Hey sexy, come over here”.
+“Hey sexy, come over here.”

-He growled and patted the empty space next to him.
+He growled and patted the space next to him.

 “Richard, you lied to me, now it’s your problem, not mine.”